howtographql/howtographql/content/backend/typescript-apollo/8-filtering-pagination-and-sorting.md

 - `// 1`: The return type of the `feed` query has been updated.
 It now returns a single non-nullable instance of the `Feed` type.
 - `// 2`: Here, you are using the Prisma [`count` API](https://www.prisma.io/docs/concepts/components/prisma-client/aggregation-grouping-summarizing#count) to return the number of records in the database that match the current filtering condition.
 The `skip`, `take` and `orderBy` options are not relevant when finding the count, so they have been omitted in this query.
+- `// 3`: You are generating a unique `id` for the `feed` query by serializing the input arguments provided to the query and adding it to the end of the identifier.
+This will ensure that for different arguments, the `feed` query will always generate different and unique identifiers.
-- `// 3`: The object returned by the `resolve` function has been updated to match the signature of the `Feed` type.
+- `// 4`: The object returned by the `resolve` function has been updated to match the signature of the `Feed` type.

 Let's try the updated `feed` query: